ceribe/distributed-monitor/README.md

 You can think of "monitor.execute { ... }" as a distributed version of "synchronized { ... }".

-Additionaly "monitor.execute" brings given state class into scope.
+Additionally, "monitor.execute" brings given state class into scope.

 ### 5. After work with monitor is done clean up